KataChannel/tazagroup/AUTOPUSH-README.md

 ## 📄 License

-This script is part of the KataCore project and is licensed under the MIT License.
+This script is part of the Katadev project and is licensed under the MIT License.

 ---